micmejia/bible-dump/NKJV/Luke/Luke 2.md

 And they came with haste and found Mary and Joseph, and the Babe lying in a manger.

 ###### 17
-Now when they had seen _Him,_ they made [^f]widely known the saying which was told them concerning this Child.
+Now when they had seen _Him,_ they made widely known the saying which was told them concerning this Child.

 ###### 18
 And all those who heard _it_ marveled at those things which were told them by the shepherds.